bitcoinops/btc-dashboard/README.md

 ## Usage
 ```
-./btc-dashboard [start_blockheight] [end_blockheight]
+./btc-dashboard [OPTIONAL: start_blockheight] [OPTIONAL: end_blockheight]
 ```
+Running the binary with one integer parameter will print out the result of the getblockstats RPC at the given blockheight.

-Running the above command will start the analysis process that enters statistics about every block in the given range into influxdb.
+Running the above command with 2 integer parameters will start the analysis process that enters statistics about every block in the given range into influxdb.
+Several workers are created in this process, and their progress is tracked in files under a directory `worker-progress`.

+Running the binary without any arguments will start a recovery process that reads `worker-progress` files left over by failures and finishes any work that is unfinished.
+It then starts a live analysis of incoming blocks.

-Results can be plugged into Grafana for visualization.
+Results from influxdb can be plugged into Grafana for visualization.

 ## Stats Tracked
 (TBD) Whatever fields are set in `setInfluxFields`